 Unfortunately, this is not always recognised where features such as integrated audio-visual systems are concerned.
 Quite often, there is still an attitude of ‘once it’s built and handed over, then consider the AV requirements afterwards as it’s no longer our problem’

-The consequences; the possibility of not having the right equipment installed or worse still, having to re-build certain elements to fit what might be perceived a vital piece of equipment at extra cost
+The consequences; the possibility of not having the right equipment installed or worse still, having to re-build certain elements at extra cost to fit what might be perceived a vital piece of equipment.

 So what are the dangers?